Blockstream/satellite/doc/sdr.md

 ### Docker

-There is a Docker image available in this repository for running the SDR host on a container.
-Please refer to instructions in the [Docker guide](../docker/README.md).
+A Docker image is available for running the SDR host on a container.
+Please refer to the instructions in the [Docker guide](../docker/README.md).

 ### Manual Installation of SDR Software